 - Diversity Action Council

-- Educational Activities Speakers Program Board - ASPSU collaboration
+- Educational Activities Speakers Program Board - ASPSU

 - Institutional Animal Care & Use Committee - RSP oversight